asael697/varstan/README.md

 [prophet](https://github.com/facebook/prophet)), univariate kalman
 Filters, varma and bekk models.

-On the beta version 0.5.0.000, the avaliable models are:
+On the beta version 1.0.5.000, the avaliable models are:

 -   arima
 -   Seasonal arima
 -   garch
 -   varma
 -   Bekk
+-   Dynamic regression
--   Dynamic regression +Dynamic Harmonic regresion
+-   Dynamic Harmonic regresion
+-   Stochastic Volatility models

 The dynamic of varstan is to build your own model using one of the avaliable model constructor, personalize your own priors (*check the Use